 A very new member of Plymouth Writers Group, Mary will be contributing with short stories and an occasional poem.

-Having returned in 2014 from a long spell living in France, I am now able to engage more fully in writing groups and all the stimulation that can bring.
+Having returned in 2014 from a long spell living in France, I am now able to engage more fully in writing groups and all the extra stimulation and encouragement which that can bring.
 I joined the Plymouth Writers’ Group in March 2015.